 Shaving the right way definitely helps stop ingrown hairs from forming after shaving.
 Try shaving in the direction of your hair’s angle.
 That is, shave with the grain to prevent ingrown hairs on your face and legs.
 In case you absolutely need to shave against the grain for a closer shave, try making your first pass with the grain, followed by shaving against the grain.

 Remember, closer the shave, more are the chances of razor bumps on your skin.

 Using the correct blade and pressure goes a long way in preventing ingrown hairs.

 Always shave with a sharp blade, since dull blades require multiple passes and will thus irritate your skin more.
 Dip your razor in isopropyl alcohol right after shaving to clean the blade and prevent rust.
 It is a good practise to throw away disposable razors after five uses, after which their sharpness begins to decrease considerably.

 Also remember to rinse the blade after every pass, since hair caught up in your razor blades will result in more skin irritation, and ultimately more ingrown hairs.

 Always let the razor glide over your skin and do not apply excessive pressure while shaving.

-Using an ingrown hair brush to exfoliate your skin for a minute before shaving will wipe away any dead skin that could block your pores, and help moisturise your hair.
+Use a soft exfoliating hair brush or exfoliating gloves to exfoliate your skin for a minute before shaving will wipe away any dead skin that could block your pores, and help moisturize your hair.
 Exfoliating will drastically reduce the formation of razor bumps, and thus is highly recommended.

 Hair removal creams work by dissolving the shaft of the hair, which then results in your hair breaking away.
 Such creams are a great alternative to shaving but one must test them prior to usage for irritation.
 Spot test it on a small area of the body and notice if it causes any irritation.